 - Support multiclass fund – multi currency / asset class.

-- Hassle free private fund set-up – no approval required, fund manager need not be licensed, fund manager can be based outside Labuan / Malaysia.
+- Hassle free private fund set-up – no approval required, fund manager need not be licensed.

 - Simple tax structure.

-- Withholding tax exemption on payments made to non-residents.
+- ZERO withholding tax on payments to non-residents.

 - No foreign exchange controls.